-So you think you may have autism?
+So you think you may be on the autism spectrum?

 Why might this have occurred to you?